 IMO’s release comparison tool describes and lists any changes included in an IMO content update.
 This includes additions, inactivations, and remapped terms.
 Find the release comparison tool in the affiliate support portal.

 Continual learning and the fostering of curiosity are essential to our culture.
-All IMO employees have access to LinkedIn Learning where they can engage with content spanning a range of topics, from unconscious bias training to project management to Python.
-We also provide our employees with access to mentor/mentee programs, personal learning paths, and other resources.
+All IMO employees have access to LinkedIn Learning where they can engage with content spanning a range of topics, like unconscious bias training, project management, or Python.
+We also provide our employees with access to mentor/mentee programs, personal learning paths, and other development resources.

 At IMO, we empower our employees to work at the top of their license.
 Here, you’ll touch multiple projects and connect with different departments across the business to create impact while making an actual difference in healthcare.
 Innovation and collaboration are two critical pillars of IMO’s identity.
 Our team-oriented culture and “we’re all in this together” mentality make it fun and gratifying to problem solve alongside your colleagues.